-CAP is the sole owner of the information collected on all our web sites owned and/or operated by CAP.
-CAP collects information from its users at several different points on its web site.
+CAP is the sole owner of the information collected on all our websites owned and/or operated by CAP.
+CAP collects information from its users at several different points on its websites.

-In order to use portions of this web site, a user must first complete the registration form.
-During registration a user is required to give contact information (such as name and email address).
-CAP uses this information to contact the user about services on its site for which the user has expressed interest.
+In order to use portions of our websites, a user must first complete the registration form.
+During registration, a user is required to give contact information (such as name and email address).
+CAP uses this information to contact the user about services on its sites for which the user has expressed interest.

 CAP requests information from the user on our donation form.
 A user must provide contact information (such as name, email, and address) and financial information (such as credit card number, expiration date).
 This information is used to process the donation.
 If CAP has trouble processing a donation, the information is used to contact the user.

 CAP stores information collected through cookies, log files, clear gifs, and/or third parties to create a profile of its users.
 A profile is stored information kept on individual users that details their viewing preferences.
-Consequently, collected information is tied to the user’s personally identifiable information to provide offers and improve the content of the site for the user.
-This profile is used to tailor a user’s visit to CAP’s web site and to direct pertinent information to them.
+Consequently, collected information is tied to the user’s personally identifiable information to provide offers and improve the content of the sites for the user.
+This profile is used to tailor a user’s visit to CAP’s websites and to direct pertinent information to them.

 A cookie is a piece of data stored on the user’s computer tied to information about the user.
 CAP uses both session ID cookies and persistent cookies.
 A persistent cookie is a small text file stored on the user’s hard drive for an extended period of time.
 Persistent cookies can be removed by following Internet browser help file directions.

-By setting a cookie on CAP’s site, users would not have to log in a password more than once, thereby saving time while on our site.
-If users reject the cookie, they may still use CAP’s site.
-The only drawback to this is that the user will be limited in some areas of CAP’s site.
-Persistent cookies enable CAP to track and target the interests of our users to enhance the experience on CAP’s site.
+By setting a cookie on CAP’s sites, users would not have to log in a password more than once, thereby saving time while on our sites.
+If users reject the cookie, they may still use CAP’s sites.
+The only drawback to this is that the user will be limited in some areas of CAP’s sites.
+Persistent cookies enable CAP to track and target the interests of our users to enhance the experience on CAP’s sites.
 See the “Profile” section.

-Like most standard web site servers CAP uses log files.
-This includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks to analyze trends, administer the site, track user’s movement in the aggregate, and gather broad demographic information for aggregate use.
+Like most standard website servers CAP uses log files.
+This includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks to analyze trends, administer the sites, track user’s movement in the aggregate, and gather broad demographic information for aggregate use.